Eagles vs. Falcons Preview: 3 Keys to Atlanta Win

 While it’s too early to call any game a must-win for either team, both the Falcons and the Eagles feel this is a winnable game that could help lead to a turnaround from last year.

-We take a look at three keys for the Falcons to beat the Eagles and get the Arthur Smith Falcons’ era off to a positive start.
+We take a look at three keys for the Falcons to beat the Eagles and get the coach Smith era off to a positive start:

 Protect Rookie Left Guard Jalen Mayfield